anorris25/DoSomething/README.md

 # DoSomething
-Gives a name, birthdate, and returns age.
+Gives a name, favorite color, and returns string with name and favorite color.
 Collaborators: Anne Norris and Jeremy Cillo-Owen